vjlamp/tynamo.github.io/tapestry-security-jpa+guide.md

 EntityManager doesn't provide a find(...) operation for returning all entities of a particular type.
 However, @RequiresAssociation works equally well for securing access to entities with @ManyToOne association the the owning entity.
 The module provides an *AssociatedEntities* service and its operation List<?> findAll(EntityManager em, Class<?> entityClass) for returning all associated entities.

 If there's no SecurityManager bound to the thread (e.g. when executing batch operations), SecureEntityManager simply delegates back to the original SecurityManager, i.e. all entity-based access control is turned off.
+You can explicitly turn off security for an individual call with:

+	return securityService.invokeWithSecurityDisabled(new Callable<List<T>>() {
+		@Override
+		public List<T> call() {
+			return myservice.getAllEntities(myCriteria);
+		}
+	});